13. Graphics#

 plot.new()

-par(mar=c(3, 3, 2, 2)) # each plot can have different inner margins
+par(mar=c(3, 3, 2, 2)) # each subplot will have the same inner margins

 plot.window(c(i-1, i+1), c(-1, 1)) # separate user coordinates for each